jbuchbinder/jbuchbinder.com/content/post/2008-08-08-what-happened-to-the-land-of-innovation.md

  [23]: http://memory.loc.gov/learn/features/timeline/depwwii/newdeal/newdeal.html
  [24]: http://ap.google.com/article/ALeqM5iVAF4FNNGCiKCJfNJMp-FCePBQxAD92E5QL00

 I just want to see an America where we don’t simply repeat the latest [talking point][25] until it becomes fact as it is spewed by [some fat pill-popping wanker with a microphone][26].
-When people are saying “America sucks”, maybe instead of branding them all as traitors, we should be asking “why?”… “Why do you think this great land ain’t so great anymore?”
+When people are saying “America sucks”, maybe instead of branding them all as traitors, we should be asking “why?”...“Why do you think this great land ain’t so great anymore?”

  [25]: http://www.time.com/time/politics/article/0,8599,1829354,00.html
  [26]: http://www.rushlimbaugh.com/home/today.guest.html